doubleirish/OSCON_2015/README.md

         Nowadays, theres a wide variety of devices, platforms, and screen sizes on which web apps can be run.
 What if your web app was responsive, adaptive, and able to run on all devices without you having to take care of all the details?
 We will demonstrate how to build well-designed web apps based on the example of an app we created for one of the most loved sports in Germany: soccer.

+        > Conor – first half is common sense mobile development tips , covers challenges to multi-device webapp dev design guidelines are here [https://experience.sap.com/fiori-design/](https://experience.sap.com/fiori-design/) second half alks about their css/js toolset ( a jquery superset ) for assisting with responsive web pages. [http://openui5.org/](http://openui5.org/)

     *   00:36:28 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

     *   ### The cursed oracle: Cassandra's past, present and future - Rachel Pedreschi (DataStax)

         With 1000's of Cassandra users worldwide, we claim victory on how to keep a distributed database always available.
 Now it is time to tackle all the smaller problems that help a database go from great to spectacular.
 Developer productivity, ease of use, and a rich ecosystem are firmly in our target.
 Let's talk about what has been added and what's coming and why.

+        > Conor – background , some issues with cassandra and new features that might help e.g CQL v3, materialized views and light weight transactions

     *   00:34:48 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

     *   ### Cache money: Tips for going fast in a slow world - Michael May (Fastly)

         When it comes to caching, we fall into two categories - those who make phat stacks of cache money and those who suffer from cache anxiety.
 In this talk, well cover HTTP caching, old and new strategies for caching historically ˜uncacheable content, and secret features of HTTP accelerators like Varnish.

+        > Conor – most people think of caching being static but cache servers like varnish show their can be a lot of dynamic logic added to make cachin more powerful. explains the mysterious HTTP etag, and then new "grace"mode for cache-control header,caching for ajax/json calls , overview of edge-cache server config like varnish. [https://www.varnish-cache.org/](https://www.varnish-cache.org/)

     *   00:32:00 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)